pablo-aja-macaya/ARVIA/README.md

 - **`results_per_sample/{ID}/`**: Folder with results from each sample
   - **`{ID}_amrfinderplus.tsv`**: Acquired resistance genes detected by amrfinderplus (only with assembly!).
   - **`{ID}_mlst.tsv`**: Closest MLST detected, important when assembly is not fully complete (only with assembly!).
 The model used with its allele combinations separated in all, new, partial, missing and mixed are also available.
   - **`{ID}_paeruginosa_assembly_truncations.tsv`**: Variant calling using BLAST and the assembly.
-Detects mutations, indels and big reordenations, including if the gene is split in multiple contigs.
+Detects mutations at nucleotide level, indels and big reordenations, including if the gene is split in multiple contigs.
 This helps in cases where large phages are inserted into the chromosome and genes break apart, where snippy would not be able to detect the change.
   - **`{ID}_paeruginosa_gene_coverage.tsv`**: Coverage of each gene.
   - **`{ID}_paeruginosa_muts.tsv`**: All mutations reported by snippy without any filters.
   - **`{ID}_paeruginosa_muts_filtered.tsv`**: All non-synonymous mutations reported by snippy in relevant genes related to antibiotic resistance.
-  - **`{ID}_paeruginosa_muts_filtered.html`**: IGV-report of filtered mutations reported by snippy.
+  - **`{ID}_paeruginosa_muts_filtered.html`**: IGV-report of filtered mutations reported by snippy in relevant genes.
+Click on table entries to go to their position.
+Two types of entries are avilable, the locus itself with the number of mutations detected by snippy (e.g. `PA0931 - pirA - ferric enterobactin receptor PirA (1 non-synonymous reported mutations)`) and the mutations themselves starting with `-->` (e.g. `-->PA0931_missense_variant_c.1108G>A_p.Ala370Thr_(A:29_G:0)`)
   - **`{ID}_selected_oprd_ref.txt`**: Closest oprD reference selected.
   - **`{ID}_selected_oprd_muts.tsv`**: Mutations detected in closest oprD reference.
 - `temp/`: Folder with intermediate steps